barbagroup/snake-repro/story4.md

 The final _findings_ in these cases do not vary from our published work: there is, in fact, lift enhancement at 35 degrees angle-of-attack ... but the results match only because we calculate the average lift in a time interval between 32 and 64.
 Yet, the flow solution was affected by changing the version of a dependent library.
 (The revision history of _Cusp_ says that they refactored the smooth-aggregation solver between the two versions we are using.)
 The hardware was also different (a K20 GPU versus a C2070 in our older study), and the operating system, and the compiler.
+(Note that we always run with in double precision.)
 In an iterative linear solver, any of these things could be related to lack of floating-point reproducibility.
 And in unsteady fluid dynamics, small floating-point differences can add up over thousands of time steps to eventually trigger a flow instability (like vortex merging).